Welcome to the first post in the official blog of Bytellect LLC.

 The Bytellect LLC entity was officially established in 2017, but it’s a redesign and reboot of our previous consulting and training business, Digital Intelligence, which launched in 1996.
 Under the new Bytellect moniker, we still offer custom software development, creation and delivery of professional onsite technical training, technical writing, and practical advice.
 In this new incarnation, we’re in the process of adding professional online training to the mix.
 Stay tuned for announcements and discussions surrounding our online course offerings.

 Why name this blog Truth in Software?

-- There is a truth, a simplicity, a beauty in well-crafted, well-tested, extensible, scalable, maintainable software.
+- There is a truth, a simplicity, a beauty in well-crafted, well-tested, extensible, scalable, readable, maintainable software.
 Excellent software reflects the passion of its creators.
 It’s clear and unambiguous.